 how to download images , I didn’t understand how to do it ??? please explain

-You can download the free sidewalk textures here: http://www.vizpark.com/shop/sidewalk-i/
+You can download the free sidewalk textures here: https://www.vizpark.com/shop/sidewalk-i/

-and the free Lite Edition of Crossmap here: http://www.vizpark.com/shop/crossmap-le/
+and the free Lite Edition of Crossmap here: https://www.vizpark.com/shop/crossmap-le/

 C4D tutorial please…!!!